juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-70.md

 type: session
 number: 70
 date: 2022-06-18
 ---

+{% include nav.html %}

 They didn’t want to talk, so I pulled one of them into the wall of blades and attacked the other one.
 We all then tried to get RIP to harvest their soul.

 After the fight, we had a look at the ship and noticed their hibernation pods or something.
 There were many cables inside the ship, kind of looked like a living thing.
 Elora cast Speak with Dead on the captain of the pirates.
-He’s seen Abel’s brother on “Pasath”?
-“Pasath” is near Eyre.
+He’s seen Abel’s brother on "Pasath"?
+"Pasath" is near Eyre.
 Sarrak is the name of his boss.

 Bebe asked us to kill the ship and take it with us for salvage.
 We got a deal with him for 50% of the value, which he said should be about 10k credits.
 We expect to be able to sell it in Phoenix station.
 While killing the ship, we found another githyanki inside a pod, apparently it was connected to the ship and died when disconnected.